ygi8530/ygi8530.github.io/_tabs/intro.md

 ---

 > I am a Ph.D.
 Candidate majoring in Mechanical Engineering at Dongguk University, Korea, advised by Professor Soo-Chul Lim.
-I received Bachelor of Science degree from the same university.

-> My research goal is to develop a robotic system capable of handling a wide range of objects, including deformable ones, which can autonomously perform various tasks and adapt robustly to environmental changes.
+I received Bachelor of Science degree from the same university.<br><br>My research goal is to develop a robotic system capable of handling a wide range of objects, including deformable ones, which can autonomously perform various tasks and adapt robustly to environmental changes.
 By achieving this, I aim to enhance automation across industries and develop robots capable of collaborating with humans.

 # Education<br>
 <br>